Distributionally Robust Learning with Stable Adversarial Training: Experiments

 \end{small} where $\epsilon_1 \stackrel{iid}{\sim} \mathcal{N}(0,0.1)$ and $\epsilon_2 \stackrel{iid}{\sim} \mathcal{N}(0,1.0)$.
 In this experiment, the effect of $S$ on $Y$ stays invariant, but the correlation between $V$ and $Y$, i.e. the parameter $\alpha$, varies across environments.
 In training, we generate 180 data points with $\alpha=1$ for environment 1 and 20 data points with $\alpha=-0.1$ for environment 2.
 We compared methods for linear regression across testing environments with $\alpha \in \{-2.0,-1.5,\dots,1.5,2.0\}$.

 We first set the radius for WDRL and SAL to be 20.0, and the results are shown in Figure \ref{img:toy-radius2}.
 We find the ERM induces high estimation error as it puts high regression coefficient on $V$.
-Therefore, it performs poor in terms of prediction error when there are distribution shifts.
-While WDRL achieves more robust performance than ERM across environments, the prediction error is much higher than the others.
+Therefore, it performs poor in terms of prediction error under distribution shifts.
+While WDRL achieves more robust performances than ERM across environments, the prediction error is much higher than the others.
 Our method SAL achieves not only the smallest prediction error, but also the most robust performance across environments.

 Furthermore, we train SAL and WDRL for linear regression with a varying radius $\rho \in \{0.0, 0.01,\dots,20.0\}$.
 From the results shown in Figure \ref{img:toy-radius}, we can see that, with the radius growing larger, the robustness of WDRL becomes better, but meanwhile, its performance maintains poor in terms of high $Mean\_Error$ and much worse than ERM ($\rho=0$).
 This further verifies the limitation of WDRL with respect to the overwhelmingly-large adversary distribution set.
 In contrast, SAL achieves not only better prediction performance but also better robustness across environments.
 The plausible reason for the performance difference between WDRL and SAL can be explained by Figure \ref{img:toy-estimate}.
 As the radius $\rho$ grows larger, WDRL tends to conservatively estimate small coefficients for both $S$ and $V$ so that the model can produce robust prediction performances over the overwhelmingly-large uncertainty set.
 Comparatively, as our SAL provides a mechanism to differentiate covariates and focus on the robustness optimization over unstable ones, the learned coefficient of unstable covariate $V$ is gradually decreased to improve robustness, while the coefficient of stable covariate $S$ does not change much to guarantee high prediction accuracy.